 Willow, osier (Salix viminalis)

 A species of native willow, osier is bushy, making it ideal for beds and borders.
-It reaches its full height in just a couple of years.
+It reaches its full height in just a few years.
 The flowers are green and yellow catkins appear in late winter to early spring, giving your garden some early colour.
 Also known as the basket willow, it has been used for weaving throughout Europe for generations.

 Value to wildlife: Many moth caterpillars feed on the leaves, including the lackey, herald and red-tipped clearwing.
 The catkins provide an important source of early nectar and pollen for bees and other insects.
 Being bushy, the branches make good nesting sites for birds.